 Meet Your Teachers

-Miss Houghton has spent all her teaching career at Cheadle Hulme High School and is very excited about the move to Didsbury High School as Assistant Head of School.
+Miss Houghton spent all her teaching career at Cheadle Hulme High School before moving to Didsbury High School as Assistant Head of School.
 She started out as a classroom history teacher, after studying history at the University of Manchester and completing a PGCE in history teaching at Manchester Metropolitan University.
 Miss Houghton believes in the importance of history; it helps young people gain a sense of who they are and what world it is they live in.
 History gives students the skills to argue and discuss but it also pushes them to look to the past in order to understand the present and hopefully shape the future.

-As well as teaching, for the last three years she has also had the role of Head of House at CHHS.
-This whole school role involves monitoring the progress and behaviour of students across different year groups.
+As well as teaching, for three years she was also Head of House at CHHS.
+This whole school role involved monitoring the progress and behaviour of students across different year groups.
 The Heads of House also push students to bring out their competitive side and compete in a variety of House activities from sports to science fairs.
-Miss Houghton will continue to develop this ethos in Didsbury students, helping them to be academically successful but also an active participant in wider school life.
+Miss Houghton is continuing to develop this ethos in Didsbury students, helping them to be academically successful but also an active participant in wider school life.

-Miss Houghton feels very honoured to have been appointed Assistant Head for Didsbury.
+Miss Houghton feels very honoured to be Assistant Head for Didsbury, helping the young people of Didsbury develop the qualities and skills that will enable them go on to the future of their choice.
 Didsbury is a community she very much cares for and is attached to.
-She is looking forward to helping the young people of Didsbury develop the qualities and skills that will enable them go on to the future of their choice.